Nathan Fillion: 2018–present: The Rookie, Marvel and DC roles

-In the late 2010s and early 2020s, Fillion made appearances in numerous films by director James Gunn, playing supporting roles such as T.D.K. in The Suicide Squad and Master Karja in Guardians of the Galaxy Vol. 3.
+In the late 2010s and early 2020s, Fillion acted in multiple films by his long-time friend and collaborator director James Gunn's films for Marvel Comics and DC Comics and played supporting roles such as T.D.K. in the DCEU film The Suicide Squad and Master Karja in the MCU film Guardians of the Galaxy Vol. 3 in 2023.

-In 2025, he appeared as DC Comics superhero Guy Gardner/Green Lantern in Gunn's 2025 film Superman.
-Fillion had previously portrayed a different Green Lantern, Hal Jordan, in multiple animated projects.
-In a later post on his Threads account, Gunn confirmed that Fillion would continue to play the role of Gardner beyond Superman in the larger DCU, a interconnected universe that Superman is a part of based on the DC Comics mythos.
+After Gunn was hired as the co-head of DC Studios alongside producer Peter Safran in 2022 and launched a new interconnected universe based on the world of DC Comics called the DCU, Fillion was cast in the role of DC Comics superhero and one of the multiple human Green Lanterns Guy Gardner/Green Lantern, for Gunn's 2025 film Superman.
+While this was his first time portraying the character of Guy Gardner, Fillion had prior experience with the Green Lantern characters and area of the DC Universe as he had previously voiced another human member of the Green Lantern Corps, Hal Jordan, in multiple animated projects since 2011.
+Shortly after Fillion's casting was announced, Gunn later mentioned that Fillion would reprise his role as Gardner beyond Superman in the larger DCU.
 In 2024, Variety reported that Fillion is expected to reprise his role as Gardner in a supporting role in the upcoming DCU series Lanterns, a series that will feature other human Green Lanterns Hal Jordan and John Stewart as the main characters.
 Fillion also appeared as Gardner in the second season of Peacemaker.
+In 2025, Fillion started a podcast called Once We Were Spacemen with Alan Tudyk.